seap-udea/MontuPython/README.md

 Versions 0.6.*:
 - Refactor of MonTime class.
+- Corrected a problem with tt during the years 300-1582.
+- General cleaning of the package.

 Versions 0.5.*:
 - New properties (distances, phase angle, magnituded) added to PlanetaryBody class method.